Trial of George Zimmerman: Prosecution's case

-Testimony

 Introductory

 Chad Joseph, the 15-year-old son of Martin's father's girlfriend, was called by the state as the first witness and testified that he asked Martin to buy him Skittles; he did not go with Martin because he was playing a PS3 video game.

 Andrew Gaugh, who was the 7-Eleven clerk who sold Martin snacks, gave the next testimony; he said that Martin paid with cash, and he did not see anything suspicious about Martin's behavior.

 Donald O'Brien, the HOA president, testified that Zimmerman and the neighborhood watch were not affiliated with the HOA.
 O'Brien said he felt that Zimmerman was the coordinator of the program because Zimmerman had taken the initiative to get the program started, and that the watch program had instructed participants not to follow suspects but call 911.
 He said he did not feel that the neighborhood needed a watch program.
 On cross-examination, he testified that the police did not do regular patrols of the area due to the lack of a written agreement between the HOA and the police department.
 O'Brian testified that construction workers in the neighborhood had followed a burglary suspect in the past, resulting in an arrest, and that he had sent out a congratulatory email.
 During several rounds of redirects he said "do not follow", as well as "follow at a safe distance".